thomn/demo-eleminatecode/README.md

 ````bash
 $ npm run prod
 ````
 Under build/index.js now the production build can be found.
 The output is completely minified and a lot smaller as a huge portion of the original code has been removed.
+The webpack setup with UglifyJS is able to determine which part of the code is needed and which part of the code can be savely thrown away.